top of page

 tearing at memory and flesh,

-saying all sacrifices fade at last.
+declaring all sacrifices fade at last.

 Emptied of the renewal of thought,